13 Things That Are About to Get More Expensive

-Get ready to shell out even more for some of your go-to items, thanks to the ongoing pandemic.
+Get ready to shell out even more for some of your go-to items, thanks to shipping wars, labor issues, and climate change.

 Computers and electronics